 If your team feels unheard, they will feel invisible.
 Work becomes intensely lonely and productivity inevitably suffers.
 Any leader in such a scenario will rarely leave a favourable impression.

-Charisma is imperative.
-Listen to your teams.
+Listening is imperative.
 Give each and every team member the respect they deserve.
-It does not mean you always have to agree.
-But it does mean you have to make everyone feel as important as you are deemed to be.
 People inherently want to do well.
 And for this to happen, they need to feel acknowledged.
 It is up to you as the leader to ensure this.

 4. Be Purposeful Even When You Don’t Know